Silmarillion

 Alternative creation myths abound in fantasy literature.
 J.R.R.
 Tolkien has his version in the Silmarillion; C.S.
 Lewis has both a Creation and an End in his Narnia sequence (Magician's Nephew and Last Battle).
 Also David Eddings Belgariad; Robert Heinlein Job and The Cat who walks through Walls; Lois McMaster Bujold 'Chalion'; Charles Harness 'The New Reality'; Michael Moorcock and numerous others offer huge variety.
 Both monotheist and multitheist versions abound.
 The struggle between 'good' and 'evil' concept of Abrahamic religions is also a frequent element.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Silmarillion" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Silmarillion" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools